Skip to main content

 Fully dynamic arms for desk and wall mount Atdec's AWM series includes fully dynamic arms that can be mounted on any flat surface including vertical.
 Fully dynamic mounting arms enable multiple colleagues to collaborate on touchscreens, displays, or mounted devices that can be shared across a socially distanced team.

-Mobile TV/AV Cart AD-TVC-70R The AD-TVC-70R is a mobile TV/AV cart that has high-aesthetic steel construction and is designed for commercial environments.
+Mobile TV/AV Cart AD-TVC-70R The AD-TVC-70R is a mobile TV/AV cart that has an attractive modern steel construction and is designed for commercial environments.
 It is intended to enable collaboration around a display or touchscreen that the team works on.
 Display rotation from landscape to portrait orientation, and a 5° upward tilt support touch-screen interactions.
-The cart suits most displays including Microsoft Surface Hub while also offering support for top-mounting conferencing cameras, laptops, mini-PCs, and other presentation equipment.
-The unit is mobile and is equipped with heavy-duty lockable castors to fix the cart in place during use.
+The cart suits most displays including interactive touchscreens like Microsoft Surface Hub. while also offering support for top-mounting conferencing cameras, laptops, mini-PCs, and other presentation equipment.
+The unit is mobile and is equipped with heavy uty lockable castors to fix the cart in place during use.
 Cables are managed via multiple ports, with the rear enclosure offering space for a power board and other cable elements, allowing it to be manoeuvred with minimal effort and fuss.
 See available carts in your region or contact us for more options.

 While small screens are handy for remote locations and mobile solutions for agile project teams, it is large monitors and displays that are changing the appearance of many control rooms.
 Large flat panel displays previously seen only in sci-fi movies are now heavily incorporated into modern operating centres.
 In most cases, they are used to consolidate views normally seen on a number of separate screens.
 Companies are adding large, fixed monitors &ndash 70-inch or even larger 4K monitors laid out in tiles that display several views.
 The massive increase in pixels on a 4K UHD screen allows for more information to be presented, and easily read, than previously.
 Just one 55-inch UHD screen option can display the equivalent of six 19-inch screens, and if you combine just two of those monitors together, it's like having a dozen displays.